Advertiser Disclosure

 Final Thoughts

-Citi has emailed customers letting them know that the transfer ratio from Citi ThankYou Points to Emirates Skywards will be dropping by 20% on July 27, 2025.
-If you have any upcoming redemptions in mind, be sure to get your transfers in before the rate drops.
+Citi is sending out emails saying that the transfer ratio from Citi ThankYou Points to Emirates Skywards will be dropping by 20% on July 27, 2025.
+If you have any upcoming redemptions in mind, be sure to complete them before that date.

 INSIDERS ONLY: UP PULSE